Bridging design and code for a new design system.

 Having a significant amount of independence and working between the front-end and the design team, one of the biggest decisions was what to build first.
 It would be easy to start on components that were composites of others and lose consistency and time.
 So I isolated and organized components that were foundational, starting with them and building upwards with them.
 Eventually most of the patterns collapse into each other, and then it was my job to elegantly combine them.

-A tight design-to-developer chain with quick feedback loops.
+A tight design-to-developer chain with quick feedback loops and easily importable code components, fresh from the design team.

-Since I was working on what was operationally a special team, I worked with the front-end closely to develop a process for us to prepare for this significant amount of building.
-We had some significant constraints, but were able to construct a workable chain, proving our process and setting up the documentation site to accompany the living components.
+Since I was working on what was operationally a special team, I worked with the front-end closely to develop a process for us to prepare for this large amount of building.
+The approach itself needed a bit of systemization as we were starting to craft from an already mid-level maturity design system.
+We had some constraints, but were able to construct a light chain, proving our process and setting up a documentation site to accompany what would end up being a living component library.
+The documentation enabled developers to literally copy code that replicated the components the design team was crafting with theme options.

-Right before AI, this was one of the best examples of design-to-development I had experienced up to that point.
+Right before AI, this was one of the best examples of design-to-development I had experienced up to that point, and while driving home (with a smile), I often thought of it as a Creator Experience position.

 Contact Me